VolairLabs/Volair/README.md

 ### 4) Task Defination

 After defining these terms, you are ready to generate your first task.
-This structure is a key component of the Upsonic task-oriented structure.
+This structure is a key component of the Volair task-oriented structure.
 Once you define a task, you can run it with agents or directly via an LLM call to obtain the result over the Task object.
 The automatic sub-task mechanism is also essential for enhancing quality and precision.

-This simplicity is a hallmark of Upsonic.
+This simplicity is a hallmark of Volair.

 ```python
 task1 = Task(description=description, response_format=ResponseFormat, tools=tools)